jmorton06/Lumos/Lumos/External/imgui/docs/BACKENDS.md

  - Optional: multi-viewports support. etc.

-This is essentially what each backends are doing + obligatory portability cruft.
+This is essentially what each backend is doing + obligatory portability cruft.
 Using default backends ensure you can get all those features including the ones that would be harder to implement on your side (e.g. multi-viewports support).

 It is important to understand the difference between the core Dear ImGui library (files in the root folder) and backends which we are describing here (backends/ folder).